TOPICS

 C_G(x)=sum_(k=3)^nc_kx^k

-Since the smallest possible cycle is of length 3, cycle polynomials have polynomial degree at least 3.
-The polynomial degree of C_G(x) is the girth of G, and the graph is Hamiltonian iff the degree equals n.
+Since the smallest possible cycle is of length 3, cycle polynomials have no terms of degree less than 3.
+The smallest exponent occurring in C_G(x) is the girth of G, while the polynomial degree of C_G(x) is the graph circumference.
+In particular, the graph is Hamiltonian iff the degree equals n.

 In particular, c_n gives the number of Hamiltonian cycles, so a graph is Hamiltonian iff c_n!=0.
 A graph is triangle-free iff c_3=0, and square-free iff c_4=0.